Boogie27/starter-express-api/README.md

 # implementation
 The API is developedusing Nodejs framework.
 This framework will provide all the neccessary toolds needed to create a RestfulAPI.
 A MongoDB database is used to store user information.
 The API will be able to create, read, update and delete users from database.

+# Error Handling
+Error Handling is being implemented using Nodejs. its uses the catch block to catch any errors that might occour during the API operation.
+The API will also validate the data sent by users, to ensure that all required fields are present.
+If any error occurs during the operation, an appropriate error message will be retruned to the users.
  # Important Links
  To fetch all users in the table
 ```